RuslanKharkevych/TierListMaker/docs/app/lint/lint/me.khruslan.tierlistmaker.lint/-lint-issue-registry/index.md

 class [LintIssueRegistry](index.md) : IssueRegistry

-Registry of the custom lint checks.
+Registry of the custom [Lint](https://developer.android.com/studio/write/lint) checks.

 Make sure to add a com.android.tools.lint.client.api.IssueRegistry file in resources META-INF services.
 The file should contain a single line that has the name of this class with the full path.